-Unless you’re absolutely certain about the terms you’re agreeing to, a joinder may not be ideal.
-You need to be aware of what you’re getting and what you’re giving up.
+Unless you’re absolutely certain about the terms, a joinder may not be ideal for you.
+You need to be acutely aware of what you’re getting and what you’re giving up.

 It should be crystal clear how you will divide the assets and what financial obligations you will take on.

 If you have to pay child support or spousal support, know how much.
 If you agree to visitation, get the specifics on an official document.